All Episodes

 They own a majority of the judges who write their own law.

-That even when they lose the presidential election, their influence over regulation and any other thing that comes out of the bureaucracy doesn't take a hit.
+When you want to talk about the bureaucracies and the cabinet-level agencies, the bureaucracy, the EPA, the IRS, you name it, there are career leftists and liberals there that even when they lose the presidential election, their influence over regulation and any other thing that comes out of the bureaucracy doesn't take a hit.

-It's going to require a deep seated, concerted effort to stop liberalism in its tracks wherever it is found.
+It's going to require a deep-seated, concerted effort to stop liberalism in its tracks wherever it is found.

-And it has to have a long view.
+It's a long project here, and it has to have a long view.

 And there are many elements of making this happen that go beyond just winning elections.

-But that to me, I mean, they're the ones who've gotten us where we are.
+But that, to me, I mean, they're the ones who've gotten us where we are.

 They're the ones who are destroying the traditions, the institutions.